grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 ## Annotation and alert support

 Annotations and alerts are not currently supported in the new table panel.
-However, annotations might be added back in a future release.

 ## Sort column